 Will I lose weight?

-Many people lose weight as they practice the Bikram method when accompanied with a good healthy diet and proper nutrition.
+Many people lose weight as they practice this series when accompanied with a good healthy diet and proper nutrition.
 You get out of it what you put into class; if you practice regularly and frequently, as well as work hard while in class, you burn substantially more calories than just going through the motions.
 This practice is never a ‘quick fix’ but it also changes your cells on a deeper more permanent level.

 Why do you teach the same postures all the time?